VishwaP98/ShopifyCustomCollectionsApp/README.md

 ## Realm -> Database
-   For local database, I used Realm as it stores objects, has ability to create relationships, and very easy to read and write a lot of different options

-   ### Realm has listeners that can be used to get the results of its query or write commands when ran asynchronously which makes the development very maintainable and easy to update
+   For local database, I used Realm as it stores objects, has ability to create relationships, and very easy to read and write a lot of different options.
+Moreover, Realm has listeners that can be used to get the results of its query or write commands when ran asynchronously which makes the development very maintainable and easy to update

 ## Retrofit -> REST client for Java and Android
    Retrofit makes it very easy to consume JSON data from a REST based webservice